shriram/racket-auto-grading/README.md

   testing, too: the script will strip off the three comment lines automatically prepended to student language code by DrRacket.

+- Get rid of bash!
+Run everything inside Racket itself.
+In particular, there shouldn't be need to use bash to run `raco test`.

 ----